-We compared Costco’s legendary hot dog to Sam’s Club’s — and the winner is undeniable
+We compared Costco’s legendary hot dog with Sam’s Club’s — and the winner is undeniable

 - Hollis Johnson/Business Insider

-The size is only slightly smaller than Costco’s, but the bun is a much more pedestrian affair.
+Sam’s Club’s hot dog is only slightly smaller than Costco’s, but the bun is a much more pedestrian affair.

 - source